Guaranteed Leak Detection

 Do you notice that your water or gas bill is getting bigger?
 Do you hear running water when you are sure the taps are all off?

-You could have concealed leaks that can cause significant damage and pose health hazards in your house.
+You could have concealed ruptures that can cause significant damage and pose health hazards in your house.

 Water Leak Detection

-Leaks can cause permanent and structural damage if left untreated, fostering the growth of mildew and mould.
+There might be permanent and structural damage if the ruptures are left untreated, fostering the growth of mildew and mould.

 Gas Leak Detection

-All gas appliances can leak.
+All gas appliances can break.
 CO leaks are a silent and scentless killer.
 Don’t risk the health of yourself and those your love.
 More info of CO Testing here

 How can we help?